Karivellur Murali: Life

-Murali was born on November 15, 1955, to communist leader A. V. Kunhambu and K. Devayani at Karivellur in the then Malabar district.
+Murali was born on 15 November 1955, to communist leader A. V. Kunhambu and K. Devayani at Karivellur in the then Malabar district.
 Started career in Kannur Keltron from 1976, he retired on 30 November 2013 as Senior Stores Officer in Kannur Keltron.
 His wife is State Bank of India employee K. V. Komalavalli.
 He was the President of Keltron Employees Association (CITU) for 20 years.

 Career in art and literature

 Karivellur Murali started writing poems and songs from childhood.
 He started his acting career at the age of 10 by acting in the play Smarakam written by KK Eiyakkad and staged on Karivellur Martyrs' Day in 1966.
 After that he played different characters in many plays.
 He actively collaborated in the theater activities of many regional art societies like Karivellur Janashakti, Karivellur Central Arts Club, Aroli Shantiprabha, Kallyassery Kavita Theatres, Kadamperi Yuvajana Kala Samiti etc. He has been voicing characters in Akashvani radio dramas for 40 years.

 Karivellur Murali's first poetry collection Ente Chonna Mannain Pattu was published in 1982.
 The work contains a poem about the Karivellur struggle led by his father Kunhambu.
 At the age of twenty-one, he wrote the play Aparajitaran Ratti for the first time.
 The play received five awards at the Kannur district level competition conducted by Kerala Shastra Sahitya Parishad.

 In 1977, he wrote and directed the street play 'Patayottam', one of the first street plays of Kerala.
 After that he became a prominent proponent of street theater, open air theater and Kala jatha movement in Kerala.

 In 1987, a theater group called Sangha Chetana was formed in Kannur.
 He was its founding secretary.
 Later he led the Kannur Sangh Chetana for 17 years.
 Many of his works have been translated into other languages.
 In 1998, Murali's play Che Guevera, staged by Sangha Chetana, won six state awards.
 The play was performed in about three hundred venues in a year.
 He has also written many poems and essays.

-Murali composed plays and poems for the Kala Jathas (art walk) conducted by the Kerala Sastra Sahitya Parishad for 25 years from 1980 to 2015.
+Murali has written about sixty plays, and also wrote and directed plays and Wrote poems for the Kala Jathas (art walk) conducted by the Kerala Sastra Sahitya Parishad for 25 years from 1980 to 2015.
 He also made theater activities active by collaborating with theater groups like Keltron Club, Kalyasseri Kavita Theatres and Aroli Shantiprabha.

 In 2003, he wrote and directed Rajita Madhu's one-act play 'Abu Backerinte umma paranjath (meaning:Abu Bakar's Umma Says)' which achieved a record of 2802 performances.

 He held several positions including Purogamana Kala Sahitya Sangam District Secretary, President, State Secretary, Member of Executive Committee of Kerala Sangeetha Nataka Academy, Member of Executive Committee of Kerala Press Academy etc. In 2022 Karivellur Murali was selected as the secretary of Kerala Sangeetha Nataka Academy.